sabrinadowla14/Project1-The-Monkees-Band/README.md

 > - In the future, like to add a cart and a form for the user to purchase the Monkees videos, poster or articles.
 > - Search button will help the user to find for a particular thing.
 In index.html, music.html, news.html and fan.html files.
 This will be functional later.

-### Features Left to Implement
-- In the future, like to add a cart and a form for the user to purchase the Monkees videos, poster or articles.
-- Search button will help the user to find for a particular thing.
-In index.html, music.html, news.html and fan.html files.
-This will be functional later.

 ## Technologies Used
 - [Bootstrap](https://getbootstrap.com/docs/4.2/getting-started/introduction/)
     - The project uses **Bootstrap - CSS framework** to make it responsive.